 Winches consist of strain gauges that sense the load.
-This strain gauge produces a small voltage when load is applied on it.
-The voltage produced will be different for different loading condition.
+This strain gauge produces a small voltage when the load is applied to it.
+The voltage produced will be different for different loading conditions.
 This voltage is then calibrated to give out the readings on the panel of the winches.
-These gauges are required to be calibrated time to time and the procedure for the same is as follows.
+These gauges are required to be calibrated from time to time and the procedure for the same is as follows.

 1. A tool is fabricated as shown in the diagram with the dimension specified.
-The dimension may vary with different size of the winches; proportional dimensions may be calculated accordingly.
+The dimension may vary with different sizes of the winches; proportional dimensions may be calculated accordingly.

 2. There are 2 holes in the rope drum and the measurement between the holes is 200 mm for the picture shown which may also vary with different winches.

 3. For fabricating cut 2 pieces of plates 10-15mm thick and weld a distance piece of 25 mm between them, and in the bottom a plate to be welded for placing the hydraulic jack as shown.

 How to Fill in the Formula?

 The following calculations and measurements have to be taken and put which is marked in blue.